Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Built by Kockums Mekaniska Verksteds A/B, Malmö, Sweden in 1939.

-Some others are named within the text below.
+Some others are named within the narrative below.

 Her voyages are listed on these original images from the Norwegian National Archives: